tommyhg/public/README.md

 Each Subcategory is assigned its respective Function and Category.

-> *Missing Subcategory numbers is a result of withdrawn or merged items by NIST.*
+> *Discrepancies in subcategory numbers is a result of withdrawn/merged items by NIST.*